Meterbit/PIXLPAL-M1/components/arduino-esp32/libraries/WebServer/examples/WebServer/README.md

 * Create a webserver listening to port 80 for HTTP requests.
 * Initialize the access to the filesystem in the free flash memory.
 * Connect to the local Wi-Fi network.
 Here is only a straight-forward implementation hard-coding network name and passphrase.
-You may consider to use something like the WiFiManager library in real applications.
+You may consider to use something like the WiFiManager library in real Mtb_Applications.
 * Register the device in DNS using a known hostname.
 * Registering several plug-ins (see below).
 * Starting the web server.